tearflake/symp-intro/docs/symbolmatch.md

 `Symbolmatch` defines the *form* of valid input.
 It’s a **PEG-like parser** expressed in S-expressions.
-Each grammar is a collection of `(RULE …)` definitions written entirely in symbolic notation.
+Each grammar is a collection of rule definitions written entirely in symbolic notation.

 Where other systems hide parsing inside compilers,
 Symbolmatch makes it an explicit, inspectable data structure.